sib-swiss/containers-introduction-training/docs/course_material/apptainer.md

 ## Exercises

 !!! info "Important"
     This last part should be done on the remote server that has Apptainer installed.
-If you haven't set up a VScode SSH connection to the server yet, you can find instructions [here](../precourse.md#ssh-connections).
+If you haven't set up a VS Code SSH connection to the server yet, you can find instructions [here](../precourse.md#ssh-connection-to-a-server).

 ### Pulling an image